PhlpKnndy/qr-code-component/README.md

 - **Difficulty -** `Newbie`

-The challenge is to build out this QR code component and get it looking as close to the design as possible.
+The challenge is to build out this QR Code Component and get it looking as close to the design as possible.

 ### Screenshot